xrenaa/DisCo/README.md

 ## Credits

-ProgGAN and BigGAN are based on: https://github.com/anvoynov/GANLatentDiscovery.
+Navigator and SNGAN are based on: https://github.com/anvoynov/GANLatentDiscovery.

 StyleGAN are based on: https://github.com/rosinality/stylegan2-pytorch.